cooolgamer/Custom-Homemenu-3DS/README.md

 # Custom Homemenu 3DS
 NOTE: By installing this with Cia method:
 * You CAN'T boot on original firmware (OFW).
-You need to uninstall it for booting on OFW!
+You need to uninstall it for booting on OFW or you will BRICK!
 * You can't access on eShop only on USA region, I don't know why but it ask for update.
-To access on eShop, uninstall the custom homemenu or use luma v10.3 or higher (USA only).
+To access on eShop, uninstall the custom homemenu or use luma v10.3 or higher method (USA only).
 * /!\ WARNING: DO NOT INSTALL IT USING FBI OR OTHER CIA INSTALLER BUT ONLY WITH THE SCRIPT!
-The homemenu is decrypted, if you want to install it using FBI or other cia installer, ENCRYPT it before or you WILL BLACK SCREEN ON BOOTING! /!\
+The homemenu is decrypted, if you want to install it using godmode9 (Do NOT use FBI or something like this!), ENCRYPT it before or you WILL BLACK SCREEN ON BOOTING! /!\
 ## Supported Versions:
 EUR/USA/JPN/KOR on Old/New 3DS/2DS on <= 11.15
 ## Installation tutorial